nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 may be triggered automatically or it may be triggered separately at some interval.

-Check-in testing if often configured to run on a number of Node.js versions in parallel and the team recommends that you test at least on the LTS version of Node.js that you currently deploy with along with later LTS versions in order to enable future upgrades.
+Check-in testing is often configured to run on a number of Node.js versions in parallel and the team recommends that you test at least on the LTS version of Node.js that you currently deploy with along with later LTS versions in order to enable future upgrades.